p3ten/filesystem/README.md

 ls: List the contents of the current directory.

-cd {path}: Change the current directory to the specified path.
+cd path: Change the current directory to the specified path.

 exit: Exit the program.